 Clyde Smith‘s time at Victoria Park was brief.
 Sadly, so too was his life.

-Smith made his debut on the same day as Collingwood champion Syd Coventry.
-But after playing in four of the first five games in 1922, and then some reserves games, he left to play alongside Bill Twomey at Stawell.
+Smith made his debut late in 1921.
+But after playing in three further games in 1922, he left mid-season to play alongside Bill Twomey at Stawell.

-But The Australasian detailed the reason for his comeback in two games late in the same season: “Collingwood, in their extremity owing to illness, accident and other disasters, tried the Magpies from the country swooping back to the nest at Victoria Park… Twomey and Clyde Smith, having finished their engagements at Stawell.”
+However he returned for three more games late in the same season: “Collingwood, in their extremity owing to illness, accident and other disasters, tried the Magpies from the country swooping back to the nest at Victoria Park… Twomey and Clyde Smith, having finished their engagements at Stawell.”

 Perhaps that’s the reason why he went to join Twomey at Stawell for a period during 1922.